-For the last layer, or backing, we used a piece of plywood that’s been grungy-fied with a few napkins, gauze and home made gesso.
+For the last layer or backing, we used a piece of plywood that’s been grungy-field with a few napkins, gauze, and homemade texture paste.

 Before putting the whole frame together the angel wings were sewn onto the wire mesh using fishing line.

 A clay heart, encased in some chicken wire adds a little something special to the angel wings and it hides that fishing line too.
 The clay heart was attached using bits of wire.